Labstat Blog

 However, the Tobacco and Vaping Products Act does not explicitly mention synthetic nicotine or its legality federally.
 However, the production of synthetic nicotine likely falls under the Food and Drugs Act and Canada Consumer Product Safety Act.

-If your synthetic nicotine product makes a health claim (e.g., smoking cessation), then the Food and Drugs Act applies, and you must get authorization from Health Canada before it can be advertised, sold in Canada, or commercially imported.
+If your SN product makes a health claim, i.e., smoking cessation, then the Food and Drugs Act applies, and you have to get authorization from Health Canada before it can be advertised, sold in Canada, or commercially imported.

 If the product does not make health claims, it may still be subject to the Canada Consumer Product Safety Act (CCPSA).